Bedrooms 3, Sleeps 6, Ratings 4 9.8/10

 The picturesque old village of Levens 5km for restaurants, shops, tennis and bike hire.
 If you can tear yourself away from the beautiful scenery, there are beaches at Nice c20 mins, Antibes, Aquasplash and Marineland at Biot, both 40km and skiing at Isola 2000, 70 km.

-Marble topped table with 8 chairs.
-Fully equipped kitchen with dishwasher, large fridge-freezer, microwave, kettle, toaster, electric cooker with filter hood over.
-Washing machine positioned elsewhere in villa
+Marble-topped table with 8 chairs.
+Fully equipped kitchen with integrated appliances including dishwasher, large fridge-freezer, microwave, kettle, toaster, electric cooker with filter hood over.
+Washing machine positioned elsewhere in villa.

 Beautifully furnished with views to the pool and stunning panoramic mountain views.
 UK Sky TV, Apple TV (please bring your pass codes), Bose docking music system with Bluetooth connectivity, DVD player with a small library of films.

 Small library of books

 All furnished with style and taste.
-All main bedrooms have new quality Relyon pocket sprung mattresses
+All main bedrooms have quality Relyon pocket sprung mattresses

-Bedroom 1 has a king size double bed, dressing table and built in wardrobe with french doors to garden terrace.
+Bedroom 1 has a king size double bed with a large chest of drawers either side, dressing table and built-in wardrobe with french doors to a garden terrace.

 Bedroom 2 has two single beds with built in wardrobes and french doors to the garden terrace.

 Bedroom 3 has two single beds, built in wardrobes and a window looking towards the mountains.

 Bedroom 4 is a smaller room with bunk beds and a chest of drawers with a small window looking over the mountains and the valley.

 Bathroom 1 has a full-size bath with power shower hose.
 There is also a separate shower cubicle in the bathroom.
 A wash hand basin has cupboards under and there is a set of bathroom scales that read imperial or metric.

 Separate toilet outside bathroom 1

 Bathroom 2 comprises a walk in power shower, a basin and toilet.

 All electric with bills included.
-Oscillating fans are provided in all bedrooms to aid cooling
+Oscillating floor standing fans, with remote controls, are provided in all bedrooms to aid cooling

 The garden is very secluded and not overlooked by neighbours.
-The pool and terracing have panoramic views across the valley to mountains with a south and west aspect to the garden, so the villa has sun all day and where you can watch the spectacular sun sets over the mountains.
+The pool and terracing have panoramic views across the valley to mountains with a south and west aspect to the garden, so the villa has sun all day, where you can watch the spectacular sunsets over the mountains.